ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/iron_deficiency/index.rst

 	  - An individual simulant's hemoglobin distribution
 	  - Sampled from population hemoglobin distribution
 	* - random_number_i
-	  - A random number assigned to an individual simulant
+	  - An independent random number between 0 and 1 assigned to an individual simulant
 	  - Generated in Vivarium
 	* - iron_responsive_i
 	  - An individual simulant's value for the iron responsive indicator variable
 	  - 1=iron responsive, 0=not iron responsive
 	* - {severity}_threshold
-	  - Age- and sex-specific hemoglobin anemia threshold
+	  - Age-, sex-, and severity-specific hemoglobin anemia threshold
 	  - Defined in WHO treshold table
 	* - prevalence_{severity}_ira
 	  - Severity-specific prevalence of iron responsive anemia